Wale Ojo

-Wale Ojo is a British Nigerian actor.
-He started as a child actor in television.
-He subsequently continued acting roles in the UK and Nigeria.
-He came into prominence in 1995 for his role in The Hard Case.
-He won the award for Best Actor at the 2012 Nigeria Entertainment Awards for this leading role in Phone Swap, and has been featured in several movies ever since.
+Wale Ojo is a British Nigerian actor, director, and producer.
+He started as a child actor in television before transitioning to acting roles in the UK and Nigeria.
+He came into prominence in 1995 for his role in The Hard Case, Guy Ritchie's debut short film, and has since continued acting in film, television, and theater.
+He won the award for Best Actor at the 2012 Nigeria Entertainment Awards for his leading role in Phone Swap.

 Early life and education

 Ojo started acting professionally as a child.
 At the age of 8, he worked with Akin Lewis, who played a barber on the NTA Ibadan 1980s television series Why Worry.
 At age 12, he moved with his family to England, where he also attended university.

-Ojo credits his career on influences from his mother, who was an actress and supportive of his career, Chief Wale Ogunyemi, Tunji Oyelana, playwright Wole Soyinka, and Zulu Sofola.
+Ojo credits his career to the influence of his mother, who was an actress and supportive of his career, as well as Chief Wale Ogunyemi, Tunji Oyelana, playwright Wole Soyinka, and Zulu Sofola.

 New Nigeria Cinema

-Ojo founded New Nigeria Cinema, whose aim is to improve the quality of Nigerian films.
+Ojo is credited with spearheading New Nigeria Cinema, a modern wave of film production within the country.
 New Nigeria Cinema hosted a film viewing and lectures at the British Film Institute in London in 2010.